zangston/CS-3710-pa1-xfuzz/README.md

 $ python3 -m xfuzz -u http://localhost:5000/FUZZ
 ```

 to see all of the pages in the top-level directory of the webserver.
+To see all
+of the routes that are available on the testing server, you can go to
+http://localhost:5000/docs (note that these routes change a little every time
+you start the server).

 In addition to running the local server, you can try running xfuzz against
 [http://ffuf.me](http://ffuf.me/).